Nonconvex Zeroth-Order Stochastic ADMM Methods with Lower Function Query Complexity: Introduction

 \section{Introduction}

-\fi Zeroth-order (gradient-free) methods are powerful optimization tools for many machine learning problems, where the gradient of objective function is not available or computationally prohibitive.
+\fi Zeroth-order (\emph{a.k.a}, derivative-free, gradient-free) methods \cite{hu2016bandit,larson2019derivative} are a class of powerful optimization tools for many machine learning problems, which only need function values (not gradient) in the optimization.
 For example, zeroth-order optimization methods have been applied to bandit feedback analysis \cite{agarwal2010optimal}, reinforcement learning \cite{choromanski2018structured}, and adversarial attacks on black-box deep neural networks (DNNs) \cite{chen2017zoo,liu2018zeroth}.
 Thus, recently the zeroth-order methods have been increasingly studied.
-For example, \cite{Nesterov2017RandomGM} proposed the zeroth-order gradient descent methods based on the Gaussian smoothing gradient estimator. \cite{ghadimi2013stochastic} presented the zeroth-order stochastic gradient methods.
-More recently, \cite{balasubramanian2018zeroth} developed a class of zeroth-order conditional gradient methods.
-In particular, \cite{liu2018admm,gao2018information} proposed the zeroth-order online and stochastic alternating direction method of multipliers (ADMM) methods to solve some problems with the nonsmooth penalties.
+For example, \cite{Nesterov2017RandomGM} proposed the zeroth-order gradient descent methods based on the Gaussian smoothing gradient estimator. \cite{ghadimi2013stochastic} presented the zeroth-order stochastic gradient (ZO-SGD) methods for stochastic optimization. \cite{ghadimi2016mini} proposed a class of zeroth-order proximal stochastic gradient methods for stochastic optimization with nonsmooth penalties.
+Subsequently, \cite{liu2018admm,gao2018information} proposed the zeroth-order online (or stochastic) alternating direction method of multipliers (ADMM) methods to also solve stochastic optimization with nonsmooth penalties.
+At the same time, \cite{balasubramanian2018zeroth} developed a class of zeroth-order conditional gradient methods for constrained optimization.

-By far, the above zeroth-order algorithms mainly build on convexity of the problems.
-In fact, zeroth-order methods are also highly successful in solving many nonconvex problems such as adversarial attack to black-box DNNs \cite{chen2017zoo,liu2018zeroth}.
-Thus, \cite{ghadimi2013stochastic} studied the zeroth-order stochastic gradient descent (ZO-SGD) methods for nonconvex optimization.
-To accelerate the ZO-SGD, \cite{liu2018zeroth,Liu2018StochasticZO} proposed fast zeroth-order stochastic variance-reduced gradient (ZO-SVRG) methods using the SVRG \cite{johnson2013accelerating}.
-For big data optimization, asynchronous parallel zeroth-order methods \cite{lian2016comprehensive,gu2018faster} and distributed zeroth-order methods \cite{hajinezhad2017zeroth} have been developed.
-More recently, to reduce function query complexity, the SPIDER-SZO \cite{fang2018spider} and ZO-SPIDER-Coord \cite{Ji2019improved} have been proposed by using stochastic path-integrated differential estimator, \emph{i.e.,} SPIDER \cite{fang2018spider} improved by SpiderBoost \cite{wang2018spiderboost,wang2019spiderboost}, which is a variant of stochastic recursive gradient algorithm (SARAH \cite{nguyen2017sarah}) and reaches the state-of-the-art complexity bound for nonconvex optimization as the stochastic nested variance reduction gradient method (i.e., SNVRG \cite{zhou2018stochastic}).